linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 An investor in a passthrough is still exposed to the total prepayment risk associated with the pool of mortgage loans underlying the security.
 A way to change this is instead of distributing the monthly cash flow on a pro rata basis, as in the case of a passthrough, to distribute the principal (both scheduled and prepayments) on some prioritized basis.
 How this may be done is illustrated in Exhibit 26-3.

 Exhibit 26-3 shows the cash flow of our original 10 mortgage loans and the passthrough.
 Also shown are three classes of bonds of different par values, with a set of rules indicating how the principal from the passthrough is to be distributed to each.
-The sum of the par value of the three classes is equal to  $1 million.
+The sum of the par value of the three classes is equal to  \$1 million.
 While it is not shown in the exhibit, for each of the three classes there are units representing a proportionate interest in the class.
 Each unit then receives a proportionate share of what is received by the class.
-For example, suppose that for class A, which has a par value of$ 400,000, there are 50 units issued.
+For example, suppose that for class A, which has a par value of\$ 400,000, there are 50 units issued.
 Class A holders then receive proportionate shares of 2% of the distribution of principal.

-The rule for the distribution of principal shown in Exhibit 26-3 is that class A will receive all principal (both scheduled and prepayments) until that class receives its entire par value of  $400,000.
-Then class B receives all principal payments until it receives its par value of$ 350,000.
+The rule for the distribution of principal shown in Exhibit 26-3 is that class A will receive all principal (both scheduled and prepayments) until that class receives its entire par value of  \$400,000.
+Then class B receives all principal payments until it receives its par value of\$ 350,000.
 Finally, after class B is completely paid off, class C receives principal payments.
 The rule for the distribution of interest in Exhibit 26-3 indicates that each of the three classes will receive interest based on the amount of par value outstanding.

 The MBS that has been created is called a collateralized mortgage obligation (CMO).
 The collateral for a loan may be either one or more passthroughs or a pool of mortgage loans that have not been securitized.
 The ultimate source for the CMO's cash flow is the pool of mortgage loans.